 In 2012, Karen Warren left her day job to concentrate on her twin passions of writing and traveling.
 Her travel blog -- WorldWideWriter -- concentrates on lesser-known sights and destinations, or different ways of looking at well-known places.
 She loves history, architecture and food, but writes about anything else that catches her interest.

 Karen was kind enough to answer a few of our questions below!

 TA: How many years have you been traveling and what got you hooked?

-Karen: I've been travelling all my adult life.
-It was general curiosity about the world that got me started...
+Karen: I've been traveling all my adult life.
+It was general curiosity about the world that got me started.

 TA: Do you specialize in a particular type of travel?

 Karen: Yes -- I focus on independent travel, where people discover things for themselves.